xmonader/cleancode-session/10di-two.md

 add(4,5) == 9
 ```

-If we run this 100 times => it will cost us 100 seconds, which isn't optimal.
+If we run this 100 times, it will cost us 100 seconds, which isn't optimal.
 What we want to do is be able to "override" the behavior of sleep during testing so we can save time

 ### Systematic approach